KqSMea8/AirplayServer/README.md

 Screen mirroring and audio works for iOS 9 or newer.
 Recent macOS versions also seem to be compatible.
 The GPU is used for decoding the h264 video stream.
 The Pi has no hardware acceleration for audio (AirPlay mirroring uses AAC), so the FDK-AAC decoder is used for that.

-Both works fine on a Raspberry Pi 3B+.
-Unfortunately, it seems the Pi Zero is too slow for decoding audio at a reasonable speed.
-In order to get audio decoding fast enough for the Pi Zero, we likely have to use a different (lower-quality) AAC decoder library.
+Both audio and video work fine on a Raspberry Pi 3B+ and a Raspberry Pi Zero, though playback is a bit smoother on the 3B+.

+For best performance:
+* Use a wired network connection
+* Make sure the DUMP flags are *not* active
+* Make sure you *don't* use the -d debug log flag

 By using OpenSSL for AES decryption, I was able to speed up the decryption of video packets from up to 0.2 seconds to up to 0.007 seconds for large packets (On the Pi Zero).
 Average is now more like 0.002 seconds.

-If you are seeing long playback pauses, make sure the DUMP flags are not active.
-Disk IO can slow down the whole program when dumping to files.

 There still are some minor issues.
 Have a look at the TODO list below.